German Shepherd Now

 You do not need to spend $100 on a bag of dog food to feed a Shepherd properly.
 A $40 bag that meets AAFCO standards, lists a named protein first, and includes basic joint support is feeding your dog well.
-The rest is mostly marketing and packaging.
+The rest is mostly marketing and a nicer bag.

 But not all cheap food is good food.
 There’s a floor below which you’re paying for filler and food colouring instead of actual nutrition.
 This guide sits in the sweet spot: formulas that deliver what this breed needs without wrecking the monthly budget.